Clement Attlee: Statues

 On 30 November 1988, a bronze statue of Clement Attlee was unveiled by Harold Wilson (the next Labour Prime Minister after Attlee) outside Limehouse Library in Attlee's former constituency.
 By then Wilson was the last surviving member of Attlee's cabinet, and the unveiling of the statue would be one of the last public appearances by Wilson, who was by that point in the early stages of Alzheimer's disease; he died at the age of 79 in May 1995.

 Limehouse Library was closed in 2003, after which the statue was vandalised.
 The council surrounded it with protective hoarding for four years, before eventually removing it for repair and recasting in 2009.
 The restored statue was unveiled by Peter Mandelson in April 2011, in its new position less than a mile away at the Queen Mary University of London's Mile End campus.

 There is also a statue of Clement Attlee in the Houses of Parliament that was erected, instead of a bust, by parliamentary vote in 1979.
 The sculptor was Ivor Roberts-Jones.

 Cultural depictions

 Personal life

 Attlee met Violet Millar while on a long trip with friends to Italy in 1921.
 They fell in love and were soon engaged, marrying at Christ Church, Hampstead, on 10 January 1922.
-It would come to be a devoted marriage, with Attlee providing protection and Violet providing a home that was an escape for Attlee from political turmoil.
+It was a devoted marriage, with Attlee providing protection and Violet providing a home that was an escape for Attlee from political turmoil.
 She died in 1964.
 They had four children: